Jonah Heim Preview, Player Props: Rangers vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 8.7 K/9, which ranks 15th in the league.
+- The 8.7 strikeouts per nine innings compiled by the Brewers pitching staff ranks 15th in MLB.

-- The Brewers' 4.02 team ERA ranks 12th among all league pitching staffs.
+- The Brewers have the 12th-ranked team ERA among all league pitching staffs (4.05).

-- The Brewers rank 22nd in baseball in home runs surrendered (153 total, 1.3 per game).
+- Brewers pitchers combine to rank 24th in baseball in home runs allowed (155 total, 1.3 per game).

-- Woodruff (2-1) takes the mound for the Brewers in his fifth start of the season.
-He's put together a 1.99 ERA in 22 2/3 innings pitched, with 26 strikeouts.
+- The Brewers are sending Peralta (9-8) to the mound for his 24th start of the season as he goes for his 10th win.
+He is 9-8 with a 4.01 ERA and 157 strikeouts in 128 2/3 innings pitched.

-- In his most recent appearance on Saturday, the righty threw 6 1/3 innings against the Chicago White Sox, allowing two earned runs while surrendering four hits.
+- In his last time out on Sunday, the right-hander tossed six scoreless innings against the Chicago White Sox while surrendering four hits.

-- In four games this season, the 30-year-old has amassed an ERA of 1.99, with 10.3 strikeouts per nine innings.
-Opponents are batting .188 against him.

 © 2023 Data Skrive.
 All rights reserved.